Skip to main content

 Note

-K8s Cluster Edition is only applicable to WeDa private deployment Enterprise Edition and above plans.
+K8s cluster version is only available for WeDa privatization Enterprise Edition and above

 1. Resource Preparation

-• The cluster must have at least two nodes with 8 vCPUs and 16GB memory for WeDa deployment;
+• Cluster must have at least 3 nodes with 8-core vCPU and 16GB memory for WeDa deployment

 • https://weda-private.tencentcloudcr.com (Image pull)